hashicorp/terraform-provider-azurerm/examples/vm-joined-to-active-directory/README.md

 ## Notes

-- This is intended as an example of binding machines to an Active Directory Domain, and **we'd not recommend using it in production as-is** as the configuration has been simplified for example purposes, e.g.:
+- This is intended as an example of binding machines to an Active Directory Domain, and **it is not recommended for production use** as the configuration has been simplified for example purposes, e.g.:
   - The Active Directory Forest has a single node, for demonstration purposes
   - There's no security rules configured on the network, so everything's open internally etc.
 - The numbering on the files within the modules below have no effect on which order the resources are created in - it's purely to make the examples easier to understand.